 Children may vary in when they prefer to snack during afterschool hours.
 When children are hungry, staff will encourage the child to eat by setting up a clean space and allowing the child to eat a snack.
-Group snack will be available until 4:00 pm to 4:15 pm.
+Snacks will be offered to children within one (1) hour of arrival.